 OCP NIC 3.0 provides two fundamental form factor options: a Small Card (76mm x 115mm) and a Large Card (139mm x 115mm).

 These form factors support a Primary Connector and optionally, a Secondary Connector.
-The Primary Connector is defined to be a SFF-TA-1002 compliant 4C connector plus a 28-pin bay for OCP NIC 3.0 specific pins.
+The Primary Connector is defined to be a SFF-TA-1002 compliant 4C+ connector.
+The 4C+ connector is a 4C complaint implementation plus a 28-pin bay for OCP NIC 3.0 specific pins.
 The Secondary Connector is the 4C connector as defined in SFF-TA-1002.
 The 4C specification supports up to 32 differential pairs for a x16 PCIe connection per connector.
 For host platforms, the 28-pin OCP bay is required for the Primary Connector.
 This is also mandatory for OCP NIC 3.0 cards.

-The Small Card uses the Primary 4C connector to provide up to a x16 PCIe interface to the host.
+The Small Card uses the Primary 4C+ connector to provide up to a x16 PCIe interface to the host.
 The additional 28-pin OCP bay carries sideband management interfaces as well as OCP NIC 3.0 specific control signals for multi-host PCIe support.
 The small size card provides sufficient faceplate area to accommodate up to 2x QSFP modules, 4x SFP modules, or 4x RJ-45 for BASE-T operation.
 The Small Card form factor supports up to 80W of delivered power to the card edge.
+An example Small Card form factor is shown in Figure 1.

-The Large Card uses the Primary 4C + OCP bay connector to provide the same functionality as the Small Card along with an additional Secondary 4C connector to provide up to a x32 PCIe interface.
+The Large Card uses the Primary 4C+ connector to provide the same functionality as the Small Card along with an additional Secondary 4C connector to provide up to a x32 PCIe interface.
 The Large Card may utilize both the Primary and Secondary Connectors, or just the Primary Connector for lower PCIe lane count applications.
 Table 4 summarizes the Large Card permutations.
 The Large Card supports higher power envelopes and provides additional board area for more complex designs.
 The Large Card form factor supports up to 150W of delivered power to the card edge across the two connectors.
+An example Large Card form factor is shown in Figure 2.

 For Large Cards, implementations may use both the Primary and Secondary Connector (as shown in Figure 4), or may use the Primary Connector only (as shown in Figure 5) for the card edge gold fingers.

-Figure 4: Primary Connector (4C + OCP Bay) and Secondary Connector (4C) (Large) OCP NIC 3.0 Cards
+Figure 4: Primary Connector (4C +) and Secondary Connector (4C) (Large) OCP NIC 3.0 Cards